clipperhouse/netlify/content/query-expansions-stack-overflow-talent.md

 ### Query expansions, v1

 We asked our customer success folks: how do you advise clients to find (e.g.) front end developers?
-The response was ‘search instead for HTML, CSS, JavaScript, React, Bootstrap…’ etc.
+The response was ‘search instead for HTML, CSS, JavaScript, React, Bootstrap…’.

 Great advice.
 But shouldn’t the system already know this?

 So we made the system know that.
 The first implementation (by me) was crude as could be, in order to test the theory as cheaply as possible.

-We intercepted the raw query text and literally did a string replace: `s/front end/html javascript css react bootstrap/` etc.

-Queries are **expanded** into richer search terms (invisibly to the end user):
+We intercepted the raw query text and literally did a string replace: `s/front end/html javascript css react bootstrap/`.
+In this way, **queries are expanded** into richer search terms (invisibly to the end user).

-`front end → (html5 or javascript or css or dom or typescript or sass or …)`

 We eyeballed the search results, got feedback from the customer success team, and put it into production.
 The results, while anecdotal, were positive.

 In turn, we repeated this process for other common search terms: sysadmin, mobile, data science.
-We used some regex to tolerate minor variations.
+We sprinkled in some regex to tolerate minor variations.

 ### Query expansions, v2